chrischen812/Agentic_RAG_Document_Compare_System/README.md

-## Development Environment using Docker, refer to the "Docker" folder README
+## Development Environment using Docker, refer to the "Docker" folder's README.md for additional detail

 1. **Start development container:**
    ```bash